Europaudvalget 2008-09

 EN

 (a) Maintaining the status quo would entail no EU action.
 The current situation wherebyMember States are expected to comply with their ECHR obligations could be expected tocontinue as now with the perceived imbalance between prosecution and the accused whichhas hitherto hampered mutual recognition.
 This would have negligible economicconsequences.(b) Non-legislative measures such as recommendations would encourage exchangesbetween Member States and help to identify best practice.
 This option would lead to betterawareness of ECHR standards by disseminating and recommending practices which helpcompliance.
 It would not achieve further approximation of legal standards.(c) New instrument covering all rights along the lines of the 2004 proposal.
 Itsimplementation by Member States, monitoring by the Commission and ultimate recourseto the ECJ would help overcome differences in compliance with the ECHR and promotemutual trust.
 The economic impact would be twofold, first the cost of putting services inplace to ensure rights are respected, and second, the gain in reduced costs of appeals.(d) A measure restricted to cross-border cases would constitute a first step.
 It would needcareful consideration so that any potential issue of discrimination between categories ofsuspects involved in cross-border versus domestic proceedings is addressed appropriately.As with the previous option, the economic impact would be twofold, first the cost ofputting services in place to ensure rights are respected, and second, the gain in reducedcosts of appeals, but to a lesser extent than above since it is less ambitious in scope.(e) A step-by-step approach, beginning with measures on access to interpretation andtranslation, involving a new Framework Decision requiring Member States to provideminimum standards only for access to interpretation and translation is the favoured option.The economic impact would be twofold, first the cost of putting services in place to ensurerights are respected, and second, the gain in reduced costs of appeals.The Impact Assessment identified the combination of options (b) and (e) as the preferredapproach maximising synergies between legislative and non-legislative action.
-Thereforethis Framework Decision should be followed up by a document on best practice.2.6.B
+Thereforethis Framework Decision should be followed up by a document on best practice.2.6.BACKGROUND

 Article 6 of the Treaty on European Union (TEU) provides that the Union shall respectfundamental rights, as guaranteed by the European Convention for the Protection ofHuman Rights and Fundamental Freedoms (ECHR) and as they result from theconstitutional traditions common to Member States.
 Moreover, in December 2000, theEuropean Parliament, the Council and Commission jointly signed and solemnlyproclaimed the Charter of Fundamental Rights of the European Union.The Presidency Conclusions of the Tampere European Council1stated that mutualrecognition should become the cornerstone of judicial cooperation, but makes the pointthat mutual recognition "...and the necessary approximation of legislation would facilitate[…] the judicial protection of individual rights"2.